41012/pfms-support/README.md

 - On Azure we have installed pfms support packages.
 - For your own devices refer [INSTALLATION](INSTALLATION.md)

+Always check if you need to update pipes (information below on hwo to check and update), a Teams Announcement is made to indicate this.
 If you get stuck in install or behaviour or running is odd there is a [Frequently Asked Questions - FAQ](./FAQ.md)

 ## Running Simulator